ReDI-School/intro-java/lesson1/exercise1.md

 * what things we need to write & run a Java program
 * what are the steps to go from our source code to running a Java program

-Please also check our (!!
-404!
-There isn't a GitHub Pages site here.!!) [glossary](/glossary) for terms that are unfamiliar or new to you!
+Please also check our [glossary](/intro-java/glossary) for terms that are unfamiliar or new to you!

 ### Things we need to write & run a Java program
 1. We need a file in that we can save our code.
 This is called our *Source Code File*.
 For Java, such a file always needs to have the file ending *.java*, e.g. *Main.java*